 2nd Grade Summer Reading: Chapter Books

-Jasmine Toguchi by Debbi Michiko Florence.
-Each book in this fun new series incorporates Jasmine’s Japanese-American heritage into the story line.
+Each book in this fun series incorporates Jasmine’s Japanese-American heritage into the story line.
 Intrepid Jasmine tackles pounding muchi rice, Japanese Girls’ Day, Japanese drumming, and more.

 2nd Grade Summer Reading: Graphic Novels and Graphic Hybrids

-Tiger vs. Nightmare by Emily Tetri.
-I found this book to be completely adorable!
+This book is completely adorable!
 Every night Tiger and the monster who lives under her bed play together and when Tiger falls asleep, Monster scares all the nightmares away.
 One night there is a nightmare too scary for Monster to take on by itself so Tiger has to face her fears and banish the nightmare herself.